 I took some illustrations by the 19th century German zoologist, philosopher and illustrator Ernst Haeckel, and used them as style for a neural style transfer algorithm.

-We are conditioned to find meaning in scientific illustrations.
+We are conditioned to look for meaning in scientific illustrations.
 While the meaning is lost through the process of neural style transfer, the illustration gains a lot of visual complexity.
 As viewers we may sense a deep cross-interlocking between the animal and its environment, but we do not get the chance to actually understand the specifics of their relationships.

 Here are a few more: